Dylando22/BingoCardGenerator/doc/Plan.md

 ## Phase 3: Implementation *(15%)*

-**Deliver:**

-*   (More or less) working Python code.
-*   Note any relevant and interesting events that happened while you wrote the code.
-    *   e.g. things you learned, things that didn't go according to plan
+Worked on python code and lots of debugging.
+I had the hardest time understaning why my design was not working and the classes were not getting the correct information.
+I realized I needed to declare certain variables and to use a NumberSet in the deck and then randomize it and assign it to each Card in the deck.

+While writing the code I learned how important it was to find the flow of information before writing code.
+What really helped me was going to the UserInterface class and following each method and variable to see where it went

+Another reason I got stuck was trying to implement the NumberSet class with the input of size being the size of the card. when I did this every time I would get a random number, it would end up being the exact same for each card.
+I ended up making a NumberSet with all the numbers in a random order up to size(which was the Max number input by the user) and then shuffling the set.

 ## Phase 4: Testing & Debugging *(30%)*

-**Deliver:**

-*   A set of test cases that you have personally run on your computer.
-    *   Include a description of what happened for each test case.
-    *   For any bugs discovered, describe their cause and remedy.
-*   Write your test cases in plain language such that a non-coder could run them and replicate your experience.
+I personally tested the program personally, trying to do incoreect inputs, and looking at the output from the cards to look for errors.
+I also rand the following test cases that passed:

+1. test_getID -- Assert that card ID number is as expected ... ok
+2. test_getSize -- Assert that card size is as expected ... ok
+3. test_hasFreeSquares -- Ensure that odd-numbered cards have 1 "Free!" square in the center ... ok
+4. test_noDuplicates -- Ensure that cards do not contain duplicate numbers ... ok
+5. test_getCard -- Ensure that Cards can be accessed from within a Deck ... ok
+6. test_getCardCount -- Ensure that Decks contain expected number of cards ... ok
+7. test_addOption -- Ensure that options can be added to a Menu ... ok
+8. test_getHeader -- Ensure that Menu headers are stored and may be retrieved ... ok
+9. test_getOption -- Ensure that menu options can be retrieved from Menus ... ok
+10. test_getOptionCount -- Ensure that a Menu retains the correct number of options ... ok
+11. test_get -- Ensure that a NumberSet's gracefully handles requests for out-of-bounds numbers ...
+ERROR (This happend becasue I use a counter to make sure it is in the index)
+12. test_getNext -- Ensure that a NumberSet's .getNext() method can be safely called more times than the quantity of nubmers it contains ... ok
+13. test_getSize -- Ensure that a NumberSet's size is as expected ... ok
+14. test_noDuplicates -- Ensure that a NumberSet contains no duplicates ... ok

 ## Phase 5: Deployment *(5%)*

-**Deliver:**

-*   Your repository pushed to GitLab.
-*   **Verify** that your final commit was received by browsing to its project page on GitLab.
-    *   Review the project to ensure that all required files are present and in correct locations.
-*   **Validate** that your submission is complete and correct by cloning it to a new location on your computer and re-running it.
-    *   Run through your test cases to avoid nasty surprises.
+Pushed everything up to GitLab

 ## Phase 6: Maintenance

-**Deliver:**

 *   Write brief and honest answers to these questions: *(Note: do this before you complete **Phase 5: Deployment**)*
     * What parts of your program are sloppily written and hard to understand?
+    - The getting random numbers is very sloppy, and also I have commented out code to get the test cases to run proplerly, and I didn't want to get rid of all my hard work, so I left it.
         * Are there parts of your program which you aren't quite sure how/why they work?
+      - Not really, in order to get it running proplery from the errors and bugs I was having, I had to take a step back and really understand all aspects.
         * If a bug is reported in a few months, how long would it take you to find the cause?
+        - depends on the bug, but it would probably consist of changing how things are printed to the screen, so not very long.
     * Will your documentation make sense to
         * anybody besides yourself?
+      - Probalby not if they do not understand the program and all the classes.
+But the user will be able to use it easily
         * yourself in six month's time?
+        -I think I will be able to understand it
     * How easy will it be to add a new feature to this program in a year?
+    - The program seems pretty obsolete, but if random functions are added, you can improve that aspect.
     * Will your program continue to work after upgrading
         * your computer's hardware?
         * the operating system?
         * to the next version of Python?
+      - Yes, yes and yes